enriqc3/CMPS-3240-Intro-Intrinsics/README.md

 Illegal instruction (core dumped)
 ```

-your processor does not have AVX.
+your processor does not have SSE.
+You're on a processor older than 1999, or perhaps on a Raspberry Pi that is not x86.
 There is nothing that can be done.
 Please use ```odin.cs.csubak.edu``` instead.
 If it works, you should get:

 ```
-1.000000 1.000000 1.000000 1.000000 1.000000 1.000000 1.000000 1.000000
+1.000000 1.000000 1.000000 1.000000
 ```

 and you're good to go.

 ### Sidebar: `pd` and `ps`

 The x86 intrinsics often have either a `pd` or a `ps` suffix indicating the operation is double precision or single precision respectively.
-This is not required, but if you wanted a simple exercise for yourself modify `hello_avx.c` to be double precision rather than single precision.
+This is not required to complete the lab, but if you wanted a simple exercise for yourself modify `hello_sse.c` to be double precision rather than single precision.

-## Objectives

-* Familiarize yourself with AVX instructions
-* Create a program that uses AVX instructions to implement subword parallelism
-* Observe run time improvement with DGMM
-* Implement improvements with DAXPY

 ## Background